skythen/apdu/README.md

 #### Bytes

-You can convert a Capdu to it's bytes representation with the Bytes() function.
+You can convert a Capdu to its bytes representation with the Bytes() function.
 Case and format (standard/extended) are inferred and applied automatically.

-**Please note that the upper limit for the length of Capdu.Data is 65535 and 65536 for Capdu.Ne - values that exceed these limits are truncated and set to the upper limit.
+**Please note that the upper limit for the length of Capdu.Data is 65535 and 65536 for Capdu.Ne - values that exceed these limits are truncated.
 This is to avoid returning errors and to make working with APDUs more convenient.**

 ```go